We are here to offer support. You are not alone.

 We are working in partnership with Birmingham City Council (BCC) to deliver specialist Housing Options support.
 The service will replace the current BCC Newtown Housing Options service for women affected by all forms of domestic abuse.

-To book an appointment or to be given the drop-in Home Options HUB address, please contact the following freephone number: 0808 1699 604.
+To book an appointment or to be given the drop-in Home Options Service address, please contact the following freephone number: 0808 1699 604.
 Please leave a voicemail if you are calling outside of office hours.